GreenMati/hello-world/README.md

 # hello-world
-First repository created to get the hang of things here.
+First repository created to get the hang of things in here.